Time Blindness: Why Video-Language Models Can't See What Humans Can?: Introduction

-The inability to decode temporal patterns has significant implications for real-world applications.
-In nature, organisms such as fireflies communicate through precise temporal sequences of bioluminescence \cite{carlson1985flash, owens2022behavioral, ramirez2018fireflies}, encoding information exclusively through timing rather than spatial arrangements.
-These natural examples demonstrate how temporal patterns can carry rich information even when individual observations contain minimal static content.
-Similarly, various human technologies from Morse code to digital communication protocols rely on temporal encoding, yet current Video-VLMs lack the fundamental mechanisms to process such information.
-The human visual system has evolved mechanisms for processing temporal information without relying solely on spatial cues.
-Neuroscience research has revealed that temporal processing is distributed across neural structures rather than centralized in a single area \cite{mauk2004neural}, and the brain uses intrinsic network dynamics to perform temporal computations \cite{paton2018neural}.
-Areas such as the parietal cortex integrate temporal information along with spatial and numeric magnitudes \cite{bueti2009parietal}.
+The human visual system has evolved mechanisms for processing temporal information without relying solely on spatial cues~\citep{tangemann2024object,johansson1973visual,arstila2016theories}.
+Neuroscience research has revealed that temporal processing is distributed across neural structures rather than centralized in a single area~\citep{mauk2004neural}, and the brain uses intrinsic network dynamics to perform temporal computations~\citep{paton2018neural}.
+Areas such as the parietal cortex integrate temporal information along with spatial and numeric magnitudes~\citep{bueti2009parietal}.
 Our experiments confirm humans' remarkable temporal perception: participants achieve over 98\% accuracy on \textbf{\texttt{SpookyBench}} tasks without training.
-In stark contrast, our evaluation of 15 state-of-the-art Video-VLMs, including closed-source commercial systems such as GPT-4o \cite{hurst2024gpt4o}, and Gemini 2.0 Flash \cite{deepmind2023gemini2.0flash}, reveals near-zero accuracy on these same tasks.
+In stark contrast, our evaluation of 15 state-of-the-art Video-VLMs, including closed-source commercial systems such as GPT-4o~\citep{hurst2024gpt4o}, and Gemini 2.0 Flash~\citep{deepmind2023gemini2.0flash}, reveals near-zero accuracy on these same tasks.